 Parrish Art Museum is located in Water Mill.
-Parrish Art Museum is just one of the many highlights you can arrange to see using our world travel planner, Water Mill Edition.
+Plan your visit to Parrish Art Museum and a wealth of other attractions, well-known and undiscovered, using our Water Mill road trip planning site .

 Create an itinerary including Parrish Art Museum

 Unable to display map at this time.
 Please try again later.

 Parrish Art Museum Reviews

 Estuvimos visitando el museo, por interés en su arquitectura.
 Sin embargo, nos impresionó particularmente la exposición de Clifford Ross, fotógrafo de mares, y todo el trabajo de comisariado de la mis... more »We were visiting the Museum, by interest in its architecture.
 However, impressed us particularly the exposure of Clifford Ross, photographer of seas, and all the work of curator of the same, which indicates that there is an intelligent address making the Museum an interesting attraction after the Museum.
 He is easily accessible from New York, renting a car.

 屋外の芝生にオブジェの展示があるほか、室内も大小さまざまな現代アートがあり、結構見応えがありました。料金は１２ドルくらいだったと思いますが、天気もよく散歩も兼ねて十分満足できました。 more »Outdoor lawn sculpture exhibition and very large and small various contemporary art, there was quite impressive.
 Rates are $ 12 was a weather often doubles as a walk, 10 minutes.

 Living in the Hamptons year round often you do not take time to enjoy what the tourists around the world rave about...top 10 beaches in the world ,food ,cultural and charming villages.
 Finally,took ti... more »